Location

 Study Machiavelli’s philosophy with a short course in Sydney and online.
 Explore The Prince (1532), human nature, power, free will, love, politics and the role of deception, violence and ethics in modern society.

-View Philosophy Course: Machiavelli and Political Philosophy detailsWaitlistJoin the waiting list to be notified when a new class becomes available.Join the waiting listExplore the philosophy of Homer, and develop an appreciation of art and the great works of literary history through the study of The Iliad (1998) and The Odyssey (1996).
+View Philosophy Course: Machiavelli and Political Philosophy detailsExplore the philosophy of Homer, and develop an appreciation of art and the great works of literary history through the study of The Iliad (1998) and The Odyssey (1996).

-View Philosophy Course: Introduction to Phenomenology detailsThere are no current classes.
+View Philosophy Course: An Introduction to Existentialism detailsThere are no current classes.
 Please check back later.

 Examine philosophy’s enduring engagement with art, from Plato and Aristotle to Kant, Schopenhauer, Nietzsche, Marx and Postmodernism.
 Explore how art shapes emotion, society and imagination, and its power to critique, transform and redefine human life.